CactuseSecurity/billy/documentation/installer/basic-installation.md

 usermod -a -G sudo `whoami`
 ```

-Also make sure your packages are up to date before FWORCH installation using e.g.
+Also make sure your packages are up to date before billy installation using e.g.

     sudo apt update && sudo apt upgrade